Human9000/FMST-PT/README.md

 The reasoning speed of traditional networks such as swinnet, unetr, nnunet and nnformer is FPS < 1, but our reasoning speed is super fast.
 You can get any 3D medical impact data after analysis through FPS > 15 processing speed.
 Tested on FPS 2017_ consenuse>30, FPS_ attention>20, FPS_ edge>15.

+And we propose a dice evaluation for compressed data mask, attndice and a corresponding loss function attnloss.
+When the mask data is 0 or 1, attndice = dice.
+When the value is between 0 and 1, attndice > dice, which can more accurately judge the edge accuracy of compressed mask.

 We uploaded the reasoning results on lits2017 for reference.
 Location: [All stage](https://github.com/Human9000/FMST-PT/tree/main/val), [Consensus](https://github.com/Human9000/FMST-PT/tree/main/val/attention), [Attention](https://github.com/Human9000/FMST-PT/tree/main/val/consensus), [Edge](https://github.com/Human9000/FMST-PT/tree/main/val/edge), and some of them are shown in the figure below:

 - Consensus by `sunet`